bmw-ece-ntust/o-du-l2-fork/docs/README.md

         sudo yum install -y libpcap-devel
         ```

 ## III.
 How to Clean and Build:
 - **If you just wanna build the odu quickly, please go to [6.
 Quick Build](#6-Quick-Build)**
+- or you can use scripts for running and plotting performance measurement values
+    - `build_both.sh` - build CU stub, PHY stub and O-DU High
+    - `build_cu.sh` - build CU stub
+    - `build_odu.sh` - build PHY stub and O-DU High
+    - `change_ues_lcs.sh` - change the amount of UEs and logical channels
+    - `print_overall_tpt_slice1.sh` - print the overall throughput of slice 1
+    - `print_overall_tpt.sh` - print the overall throughput
+    - `print_lc_tpt.sh` - print the throughput of each logical channel
+    - `print_tpt.sh` - print the throughput of each UE
+    - `run_cu_stub.sh` - run CU stub
+    - `run_odu.sh` - run O-DU High and PHY stub

 ### 1. Build commands:
 - ```odu```       - Builds all components of ODU